Chief Abram B. Burnett Family

 It was always told by Chief Burnett that the mound must not be disturbed because it was a sacred place watched over by the Great Spirit and those who have past on must always be respected.
 The people of Kansas believed that by respecting the Chief's wishes that the mound would protect the city of Topeka from the devastating power of tornadoes.

 After Chief Burnett's marriage to D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw) he would meet a young German woman named Mary Knofflock on one of his journeys to Washington.
 Soon after, they would be married in the year 1843, bearing many children: Joseph W., Mary J., Mary A., Catherine, Clara, and last born, Abraham Lincoln Burnett.
-Chief Burnett's second wife, Mary Knofflock Burnett, lived with him in a log cabin at the north side of Shunganunga Creek near the foot of the mound until the chief's death on June 14, 1870.
-She and their children would then move to Oklahoma amongst the Mission Citizen Potawatomis.

 Above: Chief Burnett's cabin, Burnett's Mound, Topeka, Kansas.

-Chief Abram B. Burnett was noted as a remarkable man, a fine person, and highly intelligent, who was honest and strictly upright and honorable.
+Chief Abram B. Burnett was noted as a remarkable man, a fine person, intelligent, who was honest and strictly upright and honorable.
 He was documented as an astonishing and incredible sight, standing a full 6' - 6'1" in height and a giant in weight and muscle weighing 450 lbs.
 In his later years it was known that his great weight made it exceedingly uncomfortable for him to get around as he weighed 496 lbs. at the time of his death.
+By foot or horseback he travelled his entire life.
+But as his age and weight increased, he was no longer capable.
+His only means of transportation was by way of a buckboard wagon that he could only mount himself into with a pair of steps which he carried with him in the wagon for the purpose.
 It was known by many that in life there was nothing the chief feared, especially no man.
 The only person he feared was his tiny German wife who would give him an earful when he came home drunk of whiskey.
 He was noted as the strongest and largest man in Kansas and was challenged by many in fun and would take to the challenges by lifting objects of incredible weight for the amusement of others.
 He was a man of strongly marked Indian features that was documented as a prominent figure among the Potawatomis as a mediator and leader in all counsels.
-Although he never said much, he brooded long and bitterly over the wrongs of his race and was known as a very superstitious Native Indian man who believed in the old ways of his people.
-He was a carrier of highly religious society bundles and principle pipes used traditionally amongst his Potawatomi tribe and family.
+Although he never said much, he brooded long and bitterly over the wrongs of his race.

 Above: Gravestone of Chief Abram B. Burnett (Nan-Wesh-Mah), Chief of the Potawatomis.
 Topeka, Kansas, Burnett's Mound.

-Chief Abram B. Burnett died June 14, 1870 at the age of 59 years old at his home of the Burnett Mound, Topeka, Kansas, where he is buried.
-His resting place today is a respected historical monument as his tribe and family had great involvement historically in the shaping of the United States.
+His resting place today is well respected as his tribe and family had great involvement historically in the shaping of the United States.
 Chief Burnett's biological descendants still live on today, carrying on the traditions of their Neshnabek people.

 ~Gary Wis-Ki-Ge-Amatyuk Jr.